How Customer Enthusiasm Works

 Customer satisfaction—and its increase—has become an important element of corporate strategy for many companies and is measured in the form of key metrics such as NPS and CSAT.
 But are satisfied customers really enough?
 Could it be that customers are just as satisfied with the competition?

-For this reason, customer satisfaction alone is often not enough—especially when there are lots of competitors.
+For this reason, customer satisfaction alone is often not enough—especially when there are many competitors.
 If you want to avoid a price war, there is only one other way to stand out from the competition: customer enthusiasm.
-In order to inspire your customers, the trick is not only to meet their expectations, but to exceed them.
+The trick to inspiring your customers is not only to meet their expectations but to exceed them.

 The Difference between Customer Satisfaction and Customer Enthusiasm

 First of all, you have to make it clear that both satisfaction and enthusiasm result from a direct experience with the company.
-In other words, it is a reaction to what a company does—or does not—offer.
-Customer satisfaction and enthusiasm are closely related to one another in the emotional range, but are fundamentally different: Whether consumers are enthusiastic or satisfied depends on the extent to which their expectations and requirements are served.
+In other words, enthusiasm is a reaction to what a company does—or does not—offer.
+Customer satisfaction and enthusiasm are closely related in the emotional range but are fundamentally different: Whether consumers are enthusiastic or satisfied depends on the extent to which their expectations and requirements are served.

 In order for customers to be satisfied, their basic requirements should be met.
 This means that the expectations and requirements that customers bring with them when they interact with the company are met as they imagined—no less, but also no more.
 Meeting the higher levels of requirements is the metaphorical cherry on top.
 Customer enthusiasm is, so to speak, a higher level of customer satisfaction.